- Religion and Philosophy»

 This kind of love can only come from God, but we must be willing to stir the love that has been poured in our hearts by the Holy Ghost (Romans 5:5), then pass it on.
 We can start with little acts of kindness just where we are.
 The other six devotions will give insights on specific ways to demonstrate love.

-Focus Question: What steps can you take to demonstrate your love in specific ways to members in your local church?
+Focus Question: What steps can you take to demonstrate your love in specific ways to members of your local church?

 Fellowship with One Another